-The probability of chain segment failure can also be updated from inspection results, by extension of the expression in equation (5).
-In principle, the number of events considered has to be extended to include the failure events for all links, and the no-find events for all links that are inspected.
+where $\mathbf{D}{x[m]}$ represents m independent instances of the detectable crack size.
 Care has to be taken to insure that each link is treated consistently, so that the same stochastic variables are considered for failure and inspection events of that link.
-It is also advisable to reformulate in terms of the complementary events of link survival rather than link failure, since the survival event for the chain segment is provided by the intersection of survival events for all the links.
+The present notation is designed for this purpose.
+It is convenient to formulate in terms of the complementary events of link survival rather than link failure, since the survival event for the chain segment is provided by the intersection of survival events for all the links.